 Convincing a child to take a bath after playing is hard.
 But what if they could bring their playtime to the bathtub?
 SoapSox has adorable plush toys with soap pockets, so your kids can also use them to wash themselves.
 Founders Alvin Uy and Ray Philips pitched the business on Shark Tank but didn’t get a deal.
-As of 2023, SoapSox is worth $6.2 million.
+As of 2024, SoapSox is worth $6.2 million.

 About the Founders

-Not much is known about Ray’s early career, except for the fact that he worked at a child treatment facility.
-However, his business partner was quite busy.
-Alvin started as a senior art director at TLR & Associates.
+Not much is known about Ray’s early career, except that he worked at a child treatment facility.
+However, Alvin started as a senior art director at TLR & Associates.
+He later became a creative director at Insight Creative Group, Inc. As a businessman, he founded Vinjen Realty, Vinjen Capital, and AARK Investments.

 Shark Tank Appearance

 Daymond John offered $260,000 for 33%, but the entrepreneurs didn’t want to give away too much equity.
-That’s why they also turned down Lori Greiner and Robert Herjavec’s offer of $1 million to buy the entire company.
+That’s why they turned down Lori Greiner and Robert Herjavec’s offer of $1 million to buy the entire company.

 After Shark Tank

-SoapSox currently makes around $2.5 million in annual revenue.
+Despite not getting a deal, Alvin and Ray turned to crowdfunding to raise money.
+In 2020, they raised over $1 million on StartEngine at a $6.2 million valuation.
+Currently, SoapSox makes around $2.5 million in annual revenue.
 Some websites such as GoBankingRanking estimate their annual sales to be $8 million but there are no sources to verify this.

 Many SoapSox toys have 4 to 5-star reviews on Amazon.
 Children and parents love them and SoapSox is continuing to see steady growth.
 The Sharks will regret not offering slightly more money to buy them out.